material-components/material-components-ios/components/Dialogs/README.md

 message text, as well as optional icons and accessory views.
 It can also be used to modally present custom dialogs.

-To use the Dialogs component when presenting your view controller set its `modalPresentationStyle` property to `UIModalPresentationCustom` and its `transitioningDelegate` property to an instance of `MDCDialogTransitionController`.
+To use the Dialogs component when presenting your view controller, set its `modalPresentationStyle` property to `UIModalPresentationCustom` and its `transitioningDelegate` property to an instance of `MDCDialogTransitionController`.
 Then, present the view controller from the root controller.